informalsystems/vdd/liteclient/verification.md

     // returns validator set for the given height func Validators(height int64) (ValidatorSet, error)
 ```
-- Expected postcondition correct full node:
+- Expected postcondition
-Returns the Validator Set of height height from the blockchain
+   * correct full node -> Returns the  Validator Set of height height
-if communication is timely (no timeout)
+     from the blockchain if communication is timely (no timeout)
-- Expected postcondition faulty full node: Returns arbitrary
+   * faulty full node -> Returns arbitrary
+- Fails
-- Fails correct full node:  height < 0 or height does not exist on blockchain or timeout
+   * correct full node ->  height < 0 or height does not exist on blockchain or timeout
-- Fails  faulty full node: arbitrary
+   * faulty full node -> arbitrary

 **[LCV-LuckyCase]** All runs where the primary is correct and no
 timeout occurs on `Commit` and `Validators`.